 ii Challenging administrative decisions

-Revenue's complaint and review procedure/Ombudsman
+iii Revenue's complaint and review procedure/Ombudsman

-In cases where the dispute relates to allegations of unfairness towards a particular taxpayer as distinct from the actual imposition of tax, it is most likely that the Revenue's complaint procedure should be followed or that the Ombudsman be consulted.
+In cases where the dispute relates to allegations of unfairness towards a particular taxpayer, as distinct from the actual imposition of tax, it is most likely that the Revenue's complaint procedure should be followed or that the Ombudsman be consulted.

-As noted in Section II, Revenue opinions are not legally binding.
-The Revenue's guidance notes on providing technical assistance provide that an opinion given by the Revenue is based on the specific facts relevant to that case and its particular circumstances only.
-Any material change in the facts or circumstances could affect an opinion, and any such changes should be brought to the notice of the office that gave the opinion or interpretation so that the case can be reviewed.
-Further, it should be noted that an opinion given in relation to a specific case should not be relied on in any other case.
+While Revenue does issue opinions on certain matters, these are not legally binding.
+Revenue's guidance notes on providing technical assistance provide that an opinion given by Revenue is based on the specific facts relevant to that case and its particular circumstances only.
+Any material change in the facts or circumstances could affect an opinion, and any such changes should be brought to the notice of the office which gave the opinion or interpretation so that the case can be reviewed.
+An opinion given in relation to a specific case should not be relied on in any other case.
 An opinion will be given on the basis of the legislation as it exists at the time of the request.
 Redacted forms of opinions issued can be obtained through a freedom of information request.
-As noted in Section II, these opinions may also now fall within the new exchange of information arrangements in respect of tax rulings.
+Revenue opinions and rulings may be helpful in a claim based on legitimate expectation.

 In group scenarios, except in the case of VAT, all parties file their own tax returns.
-It is generally a matter of contract law between the parties how they treat reliefs surrendered, and tax liabilities arising or reduced as a result of the use of group relief.
+It is generally a matter of contract law between the parties how they treat relief surrendered, and tax liabilities arising or reduced as a result of the use of group relief.
 Only the taxpayer filing the return can claim a refund of tax due to it.

 Alternative dispute resolution

-Section 811C of the TCA 1997 amends the general anti-avoidance rules in respect of transactions commenced after 23 October 2014 and tries to address some of the deficiencies of Section 811 of the TCA 1997.
-The definition of a 'tax avoidance transaction' is amended so that additional matters such as the form and substance of the transaction are considered when determining whether a transaction is a tax avoidance transaction.
-In addition, the Revenue is not required to form an opinion that a transaction is a tax avoidance transaction (as under Section 811 of the TCA 1997) but when having regard to the relevant matters, 'it would be reasonable to consider' that a transaction is a tax avoidance transaction.
-These amendments lower the threshold for a transaction to be a tax avoidance transaction, but they also make it unclear whose responsibility it is to reasonably consider whether a transaction is a tax avoidance transaction.
-Section 811C of the TCA 1997 provides for the same exclusions as Section 811 of the TCA 1997, which are discussed above.
+Section 811C applies in respect of transactions commenced after 23 October 2014 and allows Revenue to consider additional matters, such as the form and substance of the transaction, when determining whether a transaction is a tax avoidance transaction.
+Revenue is not required to form an opinion that a transaction is a tax avoidance transaction but, rather, when having regard to the relevant matters, whether 'it would be reasonable to consider' that a transaction is a tax avoidance transaction.
+This lowers the threshold for a transaction to be considered a tax avoidance transaction, and while it tries to address some of the deficiencies of Section 811, it also makes less clear whose responsibility it is to make the determination as to reasonableness.

 Double taxation treaties

 As regards the interpretation of tax treaties, Ireland acceded to the Vienna Convention on the Law of Treaties with effect from 6 September 2006.
-In Kinsella, the Court noted that even before this, it was clear from the decision of Barrington J in McGimpsey v.
-Ireland10 that, in interpreting an international treaty, a court ought to have regard to the general principles of international law, and in particular the rules of interpretation of such treaties as set out in Articles 31 and 32 of the Vienna Convention.
+In Kinsella v.
+The Revenue Commissioners,6 the court noted that even before this, it was clear from the decision of Barrington J in McGimpsey v.
+Ireland7 that, in interpreting an international treaty, a court ought to have regard to the general principles of international law, and in particular the rules of interpretation of such treaties as set out in Articles 31 and 32 of the Vienna Convention.
 These articles require that a court interprets a treaty in good faith in accordance with the ordinary meaning to be given to its terms in their context, and in the light of the treaty's object and purpose.
 Where such an interpretation leaves the meaning of the treaty ambiguous or obscure, or leads to a manifestly absurd or unreasonable result, then recourse can be made to supplementary means of interpretation.

 Areas of focus